30 December 2011

-6 Steps to complete today:
+5 Steps to complete today:

 2) Organize your space.
 Purge and cleanse the space of everything but your manuscript and notes.
+Organize extraneous notes in file folders by chapter or add to your Plot Planner.

 4) Create your writing schedule for the new year.
-Take out the 2012 calendar you bought.
+Take out the 2013 calendar you bought.

 Think long and hard about your daily life and obligations, and your personal best and most productive times of the day.
 Decide how many days a week you are willing to devote to your writing.
 Add an extra day to that.

 Now mark on your calendar the days and time you will devote to your writing.
-If you have to, wake up an hour early or stay up an hour later than you are used to.

 I have a pre-arranged appointment at that time.
 We'll have to come up with another time.

-Without the pre-scheduled time, chances are much greater that you'll put yourself and your writing last, which invariably means you'll not get to it.
+Without the pre-scheduled time, chances are much greater you'll put yourself and your writing last, which invariably means you'll not get to it.

 Blockbuster Plots for Writers